What's Hot Archive 2019

 For more information:

 Fruit thinning seems wasteful to me – I want more fruit, not less!
-Do I
+Do I really need to do it?

 Although it may seem counterintuitive, you and your fruit trees will both benefit by early spring thinning.
 Removing those tiny apples and plums now will result in a big payoff at harvest time, since fruit provided with plenty of elbow room will be larger and more flavorful, and less vulnerable to disease.
 Unburdening those limbs is an investment in future harvests, too, as trees overtaxed by an excess of fruit may be more prone to sun damage and disease, and overladen branches are susceptible to breakage.
 Plus, by consistently leaving too much fruit on the tree, we run the risk of eventually enduring years with next to no harvest at all: unthinned trees may become alternate bearing, a "feast or famine"-type cycle in which a tree produces excessively one year, and little the next.